lab-design/lab-design.github.io/_posts/2017-02-10-design-graduate.md

 scientist to be trained at the interface of programming languages, software engineering, and concurrency.

-To apply please send the following to [Prof. Hridesh Rajan](http://www.cs.iastate.edu/~hridesh) at <hridesh@iastate.edu>:
+To apply please send the following to <a href="http://www.cs.iastate.edu/~hridesh">Prof. Hridesh Rajan</a>
+at <hridesh@iastate.edu>:

 1. a cover letter briefly summarizing your qualifications